sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 Enabled activates use of segment tags.

 **Field: `tags` (`[]string`)**
-Tags is a list of segment tags
+Tags contains a list of segment tags.

 ### **Domain**